-The HPOA threatens not just access to personalized consent-based health care, but additionally violates rights and contravenes democracy and the rule of law.
-BC has proceeded-at great cost to BC taxpayers-with the amalgamation of colleges, appointment of unelected, unaccountable and incompetent people authorized to administer the Act and create in secret and put in place more regulations without democratic oversight.
+The HPOA threatens not just access to personalized consent-based health care, but also violates rights and contravenes democracy and the rule of law.
+BC has proceeded-at great cost to BC taxpayers-with the amalgamation of colleges and appointment of unelected, unaccountable and possibly incompetent people who are authorized to administer the HPOA and create in secret and put in place more regulations without democratic oversight or safeguards to prevent abusive measures or violations of existing law.